stanford-cs149/asst2/README.md

 #### Writeup Handin ####

-Please submit a brief writeup, addressing the following:
+Please submit a brief writeup to the assignment *Programming Assignment 2 (Writeup Submission)* on Gradescope, addressing the following:

  1. Describe your task system implementation (1 page is fine).
 In additional to a genera description of how it works, please make sure you address the following questions:
   * How did you decide to manage threads? (e.g., did you implement a thread pool?)